MustafaHilmiYAVUZHAN/elementstudio/README.md

+<span style="color:red;">Since this project did not meet the required goals and objectives, it was decided to redevelop it from scratch.</span>
 # elementstudio
 This project is in its early stages, currently considered version negative 1.0.
 The aim of the project is to create websites without requiring CSS and HTML coding.